Three of the most common causes of bathtub accidents are;

-These three account for nearly 75% of bathtub accidents recorded over the years, and some of these accidents have resulted in the hospitalization of the victims (source: The National Electronic Injury Surveillance System).
+This three account for nearly 75% of bathtub accidents recorded over the years and some of these accidents have resulted in the hospitalization of the victims (source: The National Electronic Injury Surveillance System).

 In this article, I will be going through 5 ways of keeping your children safe from hot tub accidents.

-From the causes stated above, here are ways to prevent any of the above from happening;
+From the causes stated above, there are ways to prevent any of the above from happening;

 Prevention of Slipping

-Ensure that you put slip resistant bath mats in your bathtubs.
-Of course, you know that slipping may cause your child to hitting any part of their body in the tub most especially the head or limbs.
+Ensure that you put slip-resistant bath mats in your bathtubs.
+Of course, you know that slipping may cause your child to hit any part of their body in the tub most especially the head or limbs.

 Prevention of Overexposure To Heat

 In order to prevent this, ensure that no electrical device is close to the bathtub.
 While in order to prevent unnecessary burns, the water heater should be set to a maximum of 95 degrees Fahrenheit (according to the consumer product protection agency) and if that seems too much, it is better to use a mixture of cold and hot water then use only a hot water which will cause burns.